carlwharris/carlwharris.github.io/_pages/portfolio.md

 Final project for Abstract Algebra (Dartmouth College, Fall 2020) which provides an overview of elliptic curve cryptography (ECC) and implement a simple elliptic curve cryptosystem in MATLAB.
 The <a href="https://github.com/carlwharris/elliptic-curve-cryptosystems/blob/main/ECC%20Project%20Paper.pdf">paper</a> describing the project is divided into four sections:

 1. **Introduction and Historical Background**: overview of public key cryptography and the advent of elliptic curve cryptography
-2. **Background on Elliptic Curves**: itroduction to elliptic curves over finite fields
+2. **Background on Elliptic Curves**: introduction to elliptic curves over finite fields
 3. **Elliptic Curve Subgroups**: generation of elliptic curve subgroups and the properties relevant to my ECC implementation example
 4. **Elliptic Curve Cryptosystems: theory and MATLAB Implementation**: overview of how cryptographic systems are constructed from elliptic curves and used to encrypt and decrypt messages, along with a MATLAB implementation of this process